All papers are subject to The Journal of Finance’s Submission Guidelines and Policies and Conflict of Interest

 - You must provide a conflict-of-interest disclosure statement and place it following the title page of your submission--not in a separate file and not in the acknowledgments footnote.
 If the paper involves co-authors, each co-author must contribute a separate declaration by name in the disclosure statement.
 Note: The disclosure statement should be included even if the authors have nothing to disclose; this fact should be explicitly stated (e.g., "I have nothing to disclose").
 The disclosure statement will be available to referees.
 The statement pages do not count toward the 60-page limit.

 - All papers must be in PDF format and submitted electronically.

 - Refereeing at The Journal of Finance (JF) is single-blind.
 The first page of your paper should be a title page containing the title of the manuscript, the names of the authors, and an abstract of not more than 100 words.

 - Your manuscript must not exceed 60 pages in length (with at least 1.5 line spacing, 12-point font, 1-inch side margins, and 1.5-inch top/bottom margins).
 This page limit includes internal appendices, reference lists, figures, and tables.
 Papers exceeding this page limit will be immediately desk-rejected.
-Additional material may be included in an Internet Appendix.
+Additional material may be included in an Internet Appendix, which should be placed at the end of the manuscript, not as a separate upload.
+It does not count toward the 60-page limit.
 However, the paper must be self-contained so that readers can understand the study in its entirety without having to rely on any separate material.
-If there is an Internet Appendix, it should be placed at the end of the manuscript, not as a separate upload.
-It does not count toward the 60-page limit.

 - See the links above for additional mandatory submission guidelines and requirements.